University of Erlangen–Nuremberg: Erlangen

-The Faculty of Science (Erwin-Rommel-Straße/Staudtstraße) and the Faculty of Engineering form the FAU’s South site.
+The Faculty of Science (Erwin-Rommel-Straße/Staudtstraße) and the Faculty of Engineering form FAU's South site.

 Library

 The University Library Erlangen-Nürnberg is the library system of the Friedrich-Alexander University and is a regional library for the region of Middle Franconia.
 As an academic universal library, it offers its users a wide range of specialist literature from all faculties and a variety of services.
 With approximately 5.4 million volumes, it is Bavaria's largest library outside the state capital Munich.
 Large parts of the media stock are also accessible in interregional lending.
 The University Library is a member of the Bavarian Library Network (Bibliotheksverbund Bayern).

 The Erlangen-Nuremberg library system is structured as a two-tier system, comprising four central libraries and 15 branch libraries.
 These libraries collectively manage a vast collection of resources distributed across approximately 200 locations.
 Among these central libraries, the Main Library and the Technical and Natural Sciences Branch Library (TNZB) are situated in Erlangen, while the Economic and Social Sciences Library (WSZB) and the Educational Science Branch Library (EZB) are based in Nuremberg.

 Within this collaborative library system, most branch libraries take on the responsibility of acquiring and maintaining their own collections.
 However, all these resources are consolidated and accessible through the University Library's online catalogue, known as OPACplus.